ChaitanyaMadhuCM/Established-Text-Classification-ML-Workflow/README.md

 # Text-Classification-ML-Workflow
-Multi-Class Text Classification Workflow using ML and NLP (end-to-end)
+**Well-Structured and Industry-Standard approach to: Multi-Class Text Classification using ML and NLP (end-to-end).**

 ## Overview